jestercruz/TripleTen-Projects/17_final_project/README.md

-# Churn Prediction Model for "Good Seed" Supermarket Chain
+# Churn Prediction Model for Interconnect

 ## Project Overview
-This project aimed to develop a machine learning model to predict customer churn for the "Good Seed" supermarket chain.
+This project aimed to develop a machine learning model to predict customer churn for the telecom operator Interconnect.
 By leveraging customer data, the model identifies customers likely to churn, enabling targeted customer retention strategies.

 ## Objectives
 - To develop a predictive model that identifies customers at high risk of churn.